-The Department of Public Services and the Department of Transportation and Engineering are not projecting a need for FY 2021.
-The fund is 33.9% expended through December and below the estimated 50.0%.
+The Department of Public Services is not projecting a need for FY 2021.
+The Department of Transportation and Engineering anticipates a potential nonpersonnel need due to pending ID bills.
+The fund is 38.6% expended through January and below the estimated 58.3%.